Azure/batch-shipyard/recipes/MADL-CPU-IntelMPI/README.md

 # MADL-CPU-OpenMPI
-This recipe shows how to run Microsoft Azure Distributed Linear Learner (MADL) on CPUs across Azure VMs via Intel MPI.
+This recipe shows how to run Microsoft Azure Distributed Linear Learner (MADL) on CPUs across Azure VMs via Open MPI.

 ## Configuration
 Please see refer to this [set of sample configuration files](./config) for